Christopher Hill (historian)

-Early life
+Early life and education

 Christopher Hill was born on 6 February 1912, Bishopthorpe Road, York, to Edward Harold Hill and Janet Augusta (née Dickinson).
 His father was a solicitor and the family were devout Methodists.
 He attended St Peter's School, York.
 At the age of 16, he sat his entrance examination at Balliol College, Oxford.
 The two history tutors who marked his papers recognised his ability and offered him a place in order to forestall any chance he might go to the University of Cambridge.
 In 1931 Hill took a prolonged holiday in Freiburg, Germany, where he witnessed the rise of the Nazi Party, later saying that it contributed significantly to the radicalisation of his politics.

 He matriculated at Balliol College in 1931.
 In the following year he won the Lothian Prize, and he graduated with a first-class Bachelor of Arts degree in modern history in 1934.
 Whilst at Balliol, Hill became a committed Marxist and joined the Communist Party of Great Britain in the year he graduated.

+Hill has been accused of being a spy for the Soviet Union.
+Several academics, including Eric Hobsbawm, defended Hill.
+Further, declassified MI5 documents are reported to have found no evidence of him being a spy.